Global & Emerging Markets Value Investing

 Accounting quality (can financial statements be trusted?)

-The Lambda Approach Reveals Hidden Risk Premiums A company trading at 10x earnings in Brazil might be "cheap" vs. US equivalents at 20x earnings.
-But if Brazil's country risk premium is 3% (vs. US at 0.5%), the required return on the Brazilian company is 11.5% (vs. 9.5% for the US company).
+The Lambda Approach Reveals Hidden Risk Premiums A company trading at 10x earnings in Brazil looks "cheap" vs. US peers at 20x.
+But if Brazil's CRP is 3% (vs. 0.5% for the US), the required return is 11.5% vs. 9.5%.
 The Brazilian company must grow 24% faster to justify a 10x multiple.
-Many investors miss this adjustment, leading to misaligned valuations.
+Many investors miss this adjustment and end up with misaligned valuations.

 Currency Risk: Translation vs. Transaction vs. Economic

 Transaction Risk occurs when executing trades or receiving dividends.
-You buy a Brazilian stock for $10,000 USD at 5.0 USD/BRL.
-You hold it 2 years and sell it for 11 billion BRL.
-At 5.0 USD/BRL, you get $2.2M USD.
-But if USD/BRL has risen to 5.5, you get $2M USD-a 9% currency haircut on your return.
-Transaction risk is real cash loss.
+You buy a Brazilian stock for $10,000 at 5.0 USD/BRL.
+After 2 years, you sell for 11 billion BRL.
+At 5.0 USD/BRL, you receive $2.2M.
+At 5.5 USD/BRL, you receive $2M - a 9% currency haircut.
+This is real cash loss.

-Economic Risk is permanent loss of competitive positioning due to currency movements.
-If the Rupee depreciates 30% vs. USD, an Indian exporter with 50% of revenue in USD becomes far more competitive globally (same revenue in rupees drops 30% in dollar terms, but production costs also drop 30%, so margins are preserved or expand).
-Conversely, an Indian company with USD debt and Rupee revenue faces economic pressure (debt doesn't decline with currency, but revenue does).
-Economic risk is the hardest to quantify but most important for long-term investors.
+Economic Risk is permanent loss of competitive positioning from currency moves.
+If the rupee depreciates 30% vs. USD, an Indian exporter with 50% USD revenue gets more competitive.
+Same rupee revenue drops 30% in dollar terms, but production costs drop too, so margins hold or expand.
+An Indian company with USD debt and rupee revenue faces the opposite: debt does not shrink, but revenue does.
+Economic risk is hardest to quantify but most important for long-term investors.

-Hedging decisions determine whether to actively manage currency risk or accept it.
-Passive hedging (buying currency forwards) costs 200-400bps annually.
-Active hedging (selling on strength, buying on weakness) requires timing skill.
-Many professional investors accept currency risk on emerging market positions-the strategy is to identify companies with favorable fundamental/currency positioning (cheap company + depressed currency) and wait 3-5 years for both to normalize.
+Many professionals accept currency risk on emerging market positions.
+The strategy: find favorable pairings (cheap company + depressed currency) and wait 3-5 years for both to normalize.
 This requires conviction and patience.

-Currency Tailwinds Can Double Returns A Brazilian company worth 12x earnings that doubles earnings over 5 years (capturing 24% annualized return) is attractive.
-If the Real also appreciates 20% over 5 years (0.4% annualized), you've captured 24.4% annualized returns.
-Conversely, if the Real depreciates, your returns drop to 23% annualized.
-Currency risk is a multiplier, not a primary driver, for long-term investors.
-Accept it, don't hedge it (unless you're a currency expert).
+Currency Tailwinds Can Double Returns A Brazilian company at 12x earnings that doubles earnings over 5 years captures 24% annualized return.
+Add 20% Real appreciation (0.4% annualized) and you reach 24.4%.
+If the Real depreciates instead, returns drop to 23%.
+Currency is a multiplier, not the primary driver, for long-term investors.
+Accept it.
+Do not hedge unless you are a currency expert.

 Accounting Quality: IFRS vs US GAAP vs Local GAAP

 Financial statements are not universal.
-A company reporting under IFRS (Europe, most of world) reports earnings differently than US GAAP (USA) or local GAAP (China, India, Japan, Brazil all have local standards).
+IFRS (Europe, most of the world), US GAAP (USA), and local GAAP (China, India, Japan, Brazil) report earnings differently.
 Key differences:

 -